knollth/minesweeper-tui/README.md

 # minesweeper-tui

-Simple TUI Minesweeper Game written in C with Termbox
+Simple TUI Minesweeper Game written in C with Termbox2